 How does TurboTax calculate taxes on part-year returns?

-You would think that part-year taxes are proportional to the amount of time spent in the state, but often that's not the case.
+You would think that part-year taxes are proportional to the amount of time spent in the state, but that's often not the case.

 Most states divide the income earned in that state by the total annual income to come up with a percentage.
 That percentage is then applied to the state tax on the entire year's income – no matter where it was earned – to prorate the tax liability.
 TurboTax follows the rules for each state.